 Your air conditioner’s fan produces a bit of noise on its own, but any grinding, squealing, or louder than usual noises that a part of your system is worn out or damaged like the compressor, fan blades, or motor.
 When these essential components wear down or break they can disrupt the efficiency of your cooling system and often make very distinct sounds.

 But keep your nose open for odd smells as well.
-Any burning smells could also be a sign of internal wear or damage caused by grinding or over working.
-Musty smells could also be a sign of mold growing inside your duct work, which is a major allergen and a big problem for anyone in the house with allergies.
+Any burning smells could also be a sign of internal wear or damage caused by grinding or overworking.
+Musty smells could also be a sign of mold growing inside your ductwork, which is a major allergen and a big problem for anyone in the house with allergies.
 At the first sign of distinct and unpleasant smells and noises coming from your air conditioner, it is time to call in a pro to take a look.

 Does it seem like your air conditioner is having a hard time pushing air around your home?
 The first thing you should do is check to see if the filter needs replaced.
 A dirty filter can greatly inhibit the flow of cool air throughout the house and will cause your unit to overwork itself to compensate.
 This filter should be replaced every three months or so.

 But, if your filter is new and you are still experiencing poor airflow, this could be a sign that your air conditioner is on its way out.
-Poor airflow is oftentimes a result of a worn out compressor which can be a costly fix.
+Poor airflow is oftentimes a result of a worn-out compressor which can be a costly fix.
 Poor airflow is likely accompanied by other air conditioning repair warning signs and definitely cause to call in a professional to take a look.

 If you are experiencing any of these air conditioning problems, it’s time to get a set of trained eyes on your system to evaluate the need for air conditioning repair.
-Breedlove Dobbs proudly serves the Indianapolis area of all your residential heating and cooling needs including air conditioning repair and year-round maintenance.
+Breedlove Dobbs proudly serves the Indianapolis area with all your residential heating and cooling needs including air conditioning repair and year-round maintenance.
 Call 317-888-9111 today to learn more or schedule service online.